 You may well have some useful HR data as a starting point.
 But not all, and gaps will begin to emerge.
 To help this process, centralise all employee data that you may have spread across several systems of varying quality into one repository.

 4. Design the process

 Who will run the project?
 Your HR department?
 What resources do they need?
 What do stakeholders need to know?
 What is the timeframe?

 5. Design the strategy for data collection

 Are you going to run surveys?
 If so, what type – engagement surveys, pulse surveys, 360 surveys, one on one meetings?
 Work out who you are going to target and how you are going to process the data once it comes in.

 This may come from existing records, or you may wish to gather new data through surveys and feedback.
 The big advantage of having an HR analytics system in place that crunches all your employee data is that it’s always on, interacting holistically with other metrics and showing patterns and gaps.

-7. Analyze the data
+7. Analyse the data

 Analytical methods take the raw HR data, identify trends and patterns within and deliver it in a readily understandable form.
 There are three types of data analytics: